brcdev-minecraft/docs-brcdev-net/docs/shopgui/hidden-options.md

 ## Click Cooldown
 Using the `clickCooldown` option can change the time allowed between clicks in the GUI in milliseconds.

- **WARNING:** This setting is dangerous.
+ <p class="error"><b>WARNING:</b> This setting is dangerous.
 This is used to prevent duplication bugs, and is set to 250ms to prevent this.
 Removing this cooldown can harm changes of duplication.

  This can be changed by inserting the following setting in the [`config.yml`](https://pastebin.com/KiM3PjU7):
  ```yaml